 In fall of 2012 Sean attended Roberto-Venn’s School of Luthiery and enjoyed every minute of it.
 Months seemed like days to him, “It was just a blast getting to be in that kind of environment ya ’know?
 So many people from all over the world who love music and guitars in one place sharing their knowledge!
 Ten-hour days of hands-on lessons and lectures from people who have been in the industry for forty plus years and who are some of the most world-renowned repair techs and builders”.
 There he learned the theory, concepts, and skill sets required to properly build and repair just about anything with strings on it.

 After graduating, Sean flew back home and started collecting tools for his shop and picked up jobs at music stores where he continued honing his skills and expanding his skillsets.
-He became one of the regional guitar tech trainers for a few years while also working venues in the greater Seattle area for bands at night as well as playing in a few himself.
+He became one of the regional guitar tech trainers for a few years while also working venues in the greater Seattle area for bands at night, even playing in a few himself.
 It was exhausting work, but in doing so; he learned a lot about what performing musicians really look for and need from their instruments and equipment.
-After taking a break from those scenes, Sean eventually found his way to Puyallup and began working for Warmoth Guitar Manufacturing, where he learned a different side of the business!
+After taking a break from those scenes, Sean eventually found his way to Puyallup and began working for the Warmoth Guitar Manufacturing company, where he learned a different side of the business!
 His job there really had him sharpening his skills and putting his training to good use.
 Eventually due to health reasons and an injury, he decided the factory setting and city life was not for him.